 The enrollment verification letter can also be printed through your eservices account.

-If you are needing a change of social security number, or name change you should submit the form below with a copy of your social security card reflecting these changes to Enrollment Services.
+If you are needing a change of social security number or name change, you should submit the form below with a copy of your driver’s license or state ID and social security card reflecting these changes to Enrollment Services.
+A driver’s license or state ID and marriage license are also acceptable for name change.

 Address, phone number, or email address changes may be updated through your eServices account.